 Reactions from atheists, liberals, or the irreligious on sensitive topics such as gay marriage often incite hate towards the religious and the left has historically caused many problems for believers over influence in education and culture (no prayer in school, etc).

 After this election, the left might take a lesson from this recent political defeat and seek legislation from actual lawmakers, not SCOTUS, and write gay marriage into law in such a way that does not infringe upon Christians in the school system(s) (public, charter, or private), businesses, or religious settings.
-The unintended consequences of the SCOTUS decision to redefine marriage has likely been one of the possible factors leading to Republican victories in the House, Senate, Presidency, and a majority of the gubernatorial races.
+The unintended consequences of the SCOTUS decision to redefine marriage have likely been one of the possible factors leading to Republican victories in the House, Senate, Presidency, and a majority of the gubernatorial races.

 I offer both sides of this argument a challenge.
 Have you considered that maybe the Bible has never said anything about a homosexual community?
 Not a single word.
 And why should you care as a leftist, frustrated millennial, or as a concerned atheist citizen?
 You should care to know the other side and to be able to work with them intelligently.
 The Religious Right would be wise to do so as well.